 After Parsifal, Wagner contemplated writing symphonies, thereby retracting from his earlier claims that ‘the symphony’ as a form was ‘exhausted’ and had to be ‘replaced’ by the ‘total work of art’, in casu: his total work of art.
 This surprising change of heart must have been stimulated by the disappointments of the staging of the Ring, and also of Parsifal, seeing that the natural limitations of a realistic stage presentation somehow limited the effects of the music (he had advised Nietzsche to not look at the stage but close his eyes and let his imagination roam freely).
 Somewhere in the late 1870’s or early 1880’s Wagner and Liszt had a discussion about ‘the symphony’, where Wagner explained what he had in mind: not a symphonic form consisting of contrasting themes and episodes as in Beethoven, but an organic unfolding of material constantly varied, in fact: what he used in his operas, and especially in Parsifal.
 He kept some musical ideas in the form of sketches in a folder to be used in symphonies after the production of Parsifal; unfortunately, he did not live to put his plans into practice. *)

 What would Brahms have thought of this idea, had he got to know it?
-After all, the idea of ‘developing variation’ was exactly the way he wrote his symphonic first movements (also in his grand chamber music), while in the same time keeping the classical overall lines intact.
-We know that Brahms greatly admired Meistersinger and Rheingold, but disliked Tristan (of course, it being so different from his temperament and taste).
+After all, the idea of ‘developing variation’ was exactly the way he wrote his symphonic first movements (also in his grand chamber music), while in the same time keeping the classical overall outlines intact.
+We know that Brahms greatly admired Meistersinger and Rheingold, but disliked Tristan (of course, it being so different from his much more balanced temperament and taste).
 It seems likely that he would have endorsed the idea of an organic symphonic form, and the vision of seeing the two discussing such possibilities, were they not forced into a ‘rivalry’ (mainly by Wagner), would be a musical fairytale.
 Alas, that is not how life is.

-The addictive effect of Wagner’s music on so many listeners cannot be explained by the plots or subjects of his operas, which are quite unrealistic, psychologically unusual (far removed from real life), and often contradictory, but probably by the effects of the above-described continuum: time experience is stretched to lengths which are seldom or never encountered in real life, and the infinite variations of related material carry a strongly intensified experience of a flow of energies in which things are new and old at the same time, thereby presenting a metaphor of how life evolves.
-Deep-down, we are all carried by a comparable flow of life energy, but it is mostly hidden in the darkness of the subconsciousness, and necessarily so, because upon this flow of energies the fragile building of civilization has to arise.
+The addictive effect of Wagner’s music on so many listeners cannot be explained by the plots or subjects of his operas, which are quite unrealistic, psychologically unusual and often also psychologically unconvincing (being far removed from real life), and often contradictory, but probably by the effects of the above-described continuum: time experience is stretched to lengths which are seldom or never encountered in real life, and the infinite variations of related material carry a strongly intensified experience of a flow of energies in which things are new and old at the same time, thereby presenting a metaphor of how life evolves.
+Deep-down, we are all carried by a comparable flow of life energy, but it is mostly hidden in the darkness of the subconsciousness, and necessarily so, because upon this flow of energies the fragile building of civilization has to rise.
 But where this building has become too fixed and dry, or sterile because of routine or convention, this music touches upon the invisible flow on which we float through time to the ocean which awaits us all.
 It is quite an achievement by this short Saxon composer with his nervous constitution and mania, to somehow get the idea, which seems rather different from his own character.

 *) In ‘Psyche’ (see list of works), Wagner’s short sketch ‘Romeo und Julie’ of 1868, one of the musical ideas he kept for these projected symphonies, is symphonically elaborated in the way as described by Wagner.